jverzani/SymPyPythonCall.jl/docs/src/introduction.md

 !!! note

     The calling pattern for `subs` is different from a typical `Julia` function call.
-The `subs` call is `object.method(arguments)` whereas a more "`Julia`n" function call is `method(objects, other objects....)`, as `Julia` offers multiple dispatch of methods. `SymPy` uses the Python calling method, adding in `Julia`n style when appropriate for generic usage within `Julia`. `SymPy` imports most all generic functions from the underlying `sympy` module and specializes them on a symbolic first argument.
+The `subs` call is `object.method(arguments)` whereas a more "`Julia`n" function call is `method(objects, other objects....)`, as `Julia` offers multiple dispatch of methods. `SymPy` uses the Python calling method, adding in `Julia`n style when appropriate for generic usage within `Julia`. `SymPyCall` imports many generic functions from the underlying `sympy` module and specializes them on a symbolic first argument.

     For `subs`, the simple substitution `ex.object(x,a)` is similar to simple function evaluation, so `Julia`'s call notation will work.
 To specify the pairing off of `x` and `a`, the `=>`  pairs notation is used.